Financial Power of Attorney

 - Financial decisions

-Prevent Legal Confusion Before It Starts With Durable and Nondurable Powers of Attorney
+Prevent Legal Confusion Before It Starts With Durable and Springing Powers of Attorney

 There may be a time when someone — to whom you have given power of attorney — will make critically important decisions that affect you, your health, and your entire estate.
 Determining who this person will be should not be lightly decided.
 Herbert Law Office can help.

-You may wish to establish a durable or nondurable power of attorney.
-A durable POA is typically used for medical care and financial issues.
-If you become incapacitated and are unable to handle your health and financial matters, a durable POA would automatically become effective.
-A nondurable POA, on the other hand, may be initiated to handle things where you are not present and for a limited period of time.
-Nondurable powers of attorney automatically become invalid if you lose your mental capacity to handle your affairs.
+You may wish to establish a durable or springing power of attorney.
+A durable POA is typically used for immediate or urgent financial issues.
+If you become incapacitated and are unable to handle your health and financial matters, a springing POA would become effective until you regain capacity.

 Financial Power of Attorney

-You may establish a durable power of attorney for finances that addresses only your financial needs when you are incapacitated.
+You may establish a springing power of attorney for finances that addresses only your financial needs when you are incapacitated.
 This document selects an agent to be responsible for paying bills, closing real estate deals, conducting bank transactions, and meeting other financial needs.
-This person may be the same as your medical POA agent, or they may be different.
+This person may be the same as your agent on your Advanced Health Care Directive, or they may be different.
 It can be difficult to select the right person for each of your powers of attorney, but Herbert Law Office can help.

 What Is a Living Will?